RightToPrivacy/I2P-desktop/README.md

 *NOTE: in start-i2p - default $i2prouterstart / $i2prouterstop var set to i2prouter commands installed at /home/$USER/i2p/i2prouter*

-*if you use another version of i2p, change the i2prouterstart / i2prouterstop variable values to meet those commands*
+*if you use another version of i2p, you can adapt by editing $i2prouterstart / $i2prouterstop variable values to meet those commands*

 ---